k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 #### Configurations for Windows OS

-When Fabric is running on Windows OS, usually when working locally during the project implementation or testing, the following additional steps need to be done, in regards to the certification files.
+When Fabric is running on Windows OS, usually when working locally during the project implementation or testing, the following additional steps need to be taken, in relation to the certification files.

 1. Open the "fabric-server-start.bat" located in the Fabric server scripts directory - "<FABIRC_HOME>\Server\fabric\scripts".
-2. Update the following 4 properties
+2. Update the following 4 properties:
    - set javax_net_ssl_keyStore - the full path of the Fabric key store repository (jks file).
 This repository stores the the private key based upon which the public key is generated (this key is sent to the IDP).
    - set javax_net_ssl_keyStorePassword
-   - set javax_net_ssl_trustStore - the full path of the trust store, where the public key, which retrieved from the IDP, is stored (for local machine you can use same jks file, which holds the keystore).
+   - set javax_net_ssl_trustStore - the full path of the trust store, where the public key, which retrieved from the IDP, is stored (for local machine you can use the same jks file that holds the keystore).
    - set javax_net_ssl_trustStorePassword
 3. Restart Fabric.